ibm-cloud-docs/cis/cis-cli-plugin.md

 :  A brief description of the rule.

 `--json`
-:  The JSON file or JSON string used to describe a managed WAF.
+:  The JSON file or JSON string that is used to describe a managed WAF.

    - The required fields in JSON data are `expression`, `action` and `action_parameters`.

       `expression` : The rule expression.
       `action` : The rule action to perform.
 Valid value is `skip`.
       `action_parameters` : The rule action parameters.
-        `ruleset` : Skip all remaining rules or one or more WAF managed rulesets.
+        `ruleset` : Skip all remaining rules or one or more WAF-managed rulesets.
-        `rules` : Skip one or more rules of WAF managed rulesets.
+        `rules` : Skip one or more rules of WAF-managed rulesets.

    - The optional fields are `description`, `enabled`, `logging`.
       `description` : Briefly describes the rule.
-      `enabled` : Indicates if the rule is active.
+      `enabled` : Indicates whether the rule is active or not.
       `logging` : Log requests matching the skip rule.
          - `enabled` : When disabled, matched requests don't appear in firewall events.